11 Tips for Resolving Scheduling Conflicts

 5. Allow staff to self-schedule

-Allowing employees to choose shifts that suit their time best can minimize lots of scheduling conflicts.
+Self scheduling options such as shift bidding or picking preffered shifts allow employees to choose shifts that suit their time best can minimize lots of conflicts in the schedule.

 But to ensure that only qualified people work specific shifts and all employees have an equal opportunity to select shifts, consider establishing clear guidelines and approval steps for the self-scheduling process.